-As Cape Fear Craft Beer Week (March 23-April 1) and North Carolina Beer Month (April) get underway we asked craft beer/family travel writer Bryan Richards to round up a list of family-friendly breweries in Wilmington and our island beaches.
+As Cape Fear Craft Beer Week and North Carolina Beer Month (April) get underway we asked craft beer/family travel writer Bryan Richards to round up a list of family-friendly breweries in Wilmington and our island beaches.
 Here are his recommendations for a craft beer lover’s Spring Break getaway with the family.

 When our two became a family of three, one of our biggest adjustments was the family vacation.
 Before, our travels were more adult-orientated with afternoons spent lounging around vineyards or breweries and nights ending early the next morning in local pubs.
 Not very kid-friendly, to say the least.